Le blog de Nestore

 Le Marais: discovery-driven shopping.

 Le Marais is one of Paris's top shopping destinations.
 People come here ready to buy, but always with a mindset of discovery and inspiration.
 It's a unique mix of international tourists, affluent locals, and French consumers with a strong interest in fashion, design, and lifestyle.
-The neighborhood is made up of distinct micro-areas, each with its own shopping behaviors:
+The neighborhood is made up of distinct micro-areas, each with its own shopping behaviors.

 1. Rue de Bretagne & Marché des Enfants Rouges: premium food retail